mbouzas/owt-challenge-vue/README.md

 - **Home page**: Displays the  Boat list.
 The user clicks on a boat item and gets a detail view over it.
 - **Add/Edit**: Click "Add" or "Edit" a boat to open the form.
 - **Delete**: Click the delete button to remove a boat.
-- **Login/Register**: Use the authentication forms to log in and manage Boats Console.
+- **Login**: Use the authentication forms to log in and manage Boats Console.

 ## Customization

 - Update the UI in `src/views/boats/List.vue` and `src/views/boats/AddEdit.vue`.
 - Modify routes in `src/router/index.js` and `src/router/boats.routes.js`.
 - Adjust state logic in `src/stores/`.
-# owt-challenge-vue